THE UNIFIED DIGITAL REGISTRY

 We know, all too well, that right now blockchain is being touted as the next ‘big thing’, surpassing the invention of the Internet itself, some claim.
-Don’t get us wrong, we too believe that the invention of the blockchain is truly remarkable and there will be irreversible changes to how the world works going forward.
-However, like the Dotcom Bubble, there will be winners and losers.
-We don’t think that is hype.
-It’s just how new technologies diffuse through our society.
+We too believe that the invention of the blockchain is truly remarkable and there will be irreversible changes to how the world works going forward.

 At the heart of every e-government service, somewhere inside the myriad racks of servers, e-commerce services, databases, Internet connections, storage devices and other componentry; lies information that matters critically to citizens: a government-verified and issued document.

 Stoneblock uses the power of the blockchain to securely manage all of this complexity in a single cross-government application.
 One application, unbreakable because of the uniting of cryptography and the Internet, to manage all citizen information.